Sebx/jorm/jorm/docs/README.md

-# JORM Native Executor Documentation
+# JORM Documentation

-Welcome to the JORM Native Rust Executor documentation.
-This directory contains comprehensive guides and references for using the high-performance native executor.
+Welcome to the JORM documentation.
+This directory contains guides and references for using the lightweight DAG execution engine.

 ## Documentation Overview